IamGrimUs/battle-skratch-server/readme.md

 # Battle Skratch Server

-A node application built to handle api request for the Battle Skratch react web application.
+A node application built to handle API request for the Battle Skratch react web application.

 # Getting started